-All employees in the GS-1102 series must be FAC-C certified at the appropriate level for their career path.
-New entrants in the 1102 career field shall have 24 months to meet FAC-C certification requirements.
-Individuals in the 1102 series who are promoted into a new career path shall have 24 months to meet the FAC-C training requirements for the new career path.
-(NOTE: Employees must meet the OPM 1102 Qualification Standards for education and experience in order to be hired or promoted unless it has been waived by the SPE, therefore, the 24 month requirement only applies to FAC-C training requirements.)
+All employees in the GS-1102 series must be FAC-C (Professional) certified based on their career path as identified in Figure 1.1.
+New entrants in the 1102 career field shall have 24 months to meet FAC-C (Professional) certification requirements.
+Individuals in the 1102 series who are promoted into a new career path shall have 24 months to meet the certification requirements for the new career path.
+(NOTE: Employees must meet the OPM 1102 Qualification Standards for education and experience in order to be hired or promoted unless it has been waived by the SPE, therefore, the 24-month requirement only applies to training requirements.)

-All Contracting Officers, regardless of job series, must be FAC-C certified at the appropriate level pursuant to this policy.
-Any contracting professional issued an unlimited Contracting Officer's warrant must be Level III certified.
+All Contracting Officers, regardless of job series, must be FAC-C (Professional) certified pursuant to this policy.